yousefayman2003/Cyclistic-Bikes-Share-Analysis-Google-capstone-project-/README.md

 # Cyclistic-Bikes-Share-Analysis-Google-capstone-project-
-This is a case study project from the google data analytics certificate course The script.R file contains the code i wrote on Rstudio The Rmarkdown.Rmd is the markdown of the script
+1.This is a case study project from the google data analytics certificate course.
+2.The script.R file contains the code i wrote on Rstudio.
+3.The Rmarkdown.Rmd is the markdown of the script 4.data vz where done via excel